-Table 9.
-Suggestions for Adjusting Instructional Delivery and Approach
+Table 9.Suggestions for Adjusting Instructional Delivery and Approach

-Collaborate with technology leaders to design, disseminate, and analyze the availability and accessibility to online learning for both teachers and students. " Assess the equitable access to reliable internet services and devices " Assess the knowledge, skill, and comfort level of staff/students to transition to online learning Assess the current state of delivery for all courses and all grade-level content.
-What courses are offered or can be offered through remote learning, distance learning, blended learning, or hybrid formats?
-Design, in collaboration with teacher teams, a transition plan to shift to a more online delivery format.
-This will likely require the revision of course lessons, course syllabi, handbooks, and policies. " Identify priorities for personnel (technicians, instructional designers, support) " Identify technology priorities to support implementation of distance learning opportunities, including devices, network equipment, learning management systems, and digital content Identify and provide professional development, training, and support to enhance effective daily use of instructional technology by general education teachers, special education teachers, and career and technical education (CTE) teachers, including online or electronic professional development.
+- □ Collaborate with technology leaders to design, disseminate, and analyze the availability and accessibility to online learning for both teachers and students. - " Assess the equitable access to reliable internet services and devices - " Assess the knowledge, skill, and comfort level of staff/students to transition to online learning - Assess the current state of delivery for all courses and all grade-level content.
+What courses are offered or can be offered through remote learning, distance learning, blended learning, or hybrid formats? - Design, in collaboration with teacher teams, a transition plan to shift to a more online delivery format.
+This will likely require the revision of course lessons, course syllabi, handbooks, and policies. - " Identify priorities for personnel (technicians, instructional designers, support) - " Identify technology priorities to support implementation of distance learning opportunities, including devices, network equipment, learning management systems, and digital content - □ Identify and provide professional development, training, and support to enhance effective daily use of instructional technology by general education teachers, special education teachers, and career and technical education (CTE) teachers, including online or electronic professional development.

-Table 10.
-Suggested Resources to Adjust Instructional Delivery and Approach
+Table 10.Suggested Resources to Adjust Instructional Delivery and Approach

 Suggested resource Туре Description Four Scenarios for Instructional Delivery Instructional Planning Guide for 2020-2021 Tool Tool As any teacher, school principal, or district superintendent can tell you, returning to school in periods of normalcy is hard.
 Doing so in the face of COVID-19, a public health epidemic with extreme uncertainties, will be monumentally difficult.
 These tools are intended to be used as guides for school administrators as they design their reopening plans for the 2020-21 school year.
+Reopening Schools Scenarios Tip Sheet This tip sheet is designed to be used with the Four Scenarios for Instructional Delivery and the Instructional Planning Guide for 2020-2021 produced by the National Institute for Excellence in Teaching.
+It provides school teams with a structure to determine what "opens," what will be required, and what restrictions will be in place in each of the operational areas.
 Maintaining Student Engagement Document Remote learning presents challenges for students and teachers in terms of engagement.
 This document serves as a resource for teachers seeking to understand best practices and identify strategies for maintaining student engagement during remote learning.
 Professional Development Needs Assessment-Survey Instrument Tool This tool is a questionnaire that can be used to survey school staff about perceptions of professional development needs and current offerings.
 Continuity of Learning Plan Example (Miami) Digital Access Continuum Example of Distance Learning Guidance (Mississippi) Document The purpose of these documents is to support local efforts to leverage the Coronavirus Aid, Relief, and Economic Security (CARES) Act funds to implement digital learning programs, and it outlines a broad array of topics related to digital learning.
 Resources for Online Learning Document To support districts in exploring online learning options, Hanover Research prepared a research review.
 This review includes links to prior Hanover reports as well as recent resources examining outcomes of online learning and best practices for implementing online learning.
 Personalized Learning Handbook Document The handbook provides a guide for schools interested in clarifying and organizing the many aspects of personalized learning.
 Each of the chapters in the book includes a list of action principles for states, districts, and schools to be used as a resource for implementation and sustainability of the principles of personalized learning.